ivos/git-crash-course/Readme.md

     git shortlog -sn --since='3 weeks'

-### 4.2 Updating local repo
+### 4.4 Updating local repo

-When you are interested in a particular branch (let's assume it is `develop`) and this branch advances while you are reviewing it, you can update the local repo by fetching new changes from the remote repo and moving you local branch ahead in line with the movement of the corresponding remote branch.
+When you are interested in a particular branch (let's assume it is `develop`) and this branch advances while you are reviewing it, you can update the local repo by fetching new changes from the remote repo and moving your local branch ahead in line with the corresponding remote branch.

-#### 4.2.1 Fetching new changes from remote repo
+#### 4.4.1 Fetching new changes from remote repo

 Fetch new changes from remote repos